BikramDeySDE/Unit-Testing/README.md

 ---
 ---

-# Unit Testing using mocha and chai
+# Unit Testing using 'Jest'

 ## Jest